Bachelor's DegreesBachelor of ArtsBachelor of EngineeringDual-Degree Program

 Master's DegreesMaster of ScienceMaster of EngineeringMaster of Engineering Management

 Doctoral DegreesDoctor of PhilosophyPhD Innovation ProgramPhD + Doctor of Medicine

 Startups listed byStartup Names Faculty Founders Research Programs

 Patents listed byPatent Titles Faculty Inventors Research Programs

 Biomedical Engineering Program Area

-The Biomedical Engineering (BME) Program Area supports education and discovery in fundamental applied science and engineering, as well as translational science, to address grand challenges in human health.
+Within their engineering sciences degree, students may choose a concentration in biomedical engineering (BME).
+The BME Program Area provides structure and guidance for this concentration including both basic and applied science and engineering, as well as translational science, to address grand challenges in human health.

 BME Program Area Lead: Ryan Halter

 We are committed to offering individualized mentoring of our student's professional development toward becoming enabled, independent professionals, and to maximizing the quality our student's experience through scholarship, coursework, and community.